Aaron Boone (American football): National Football League/NFL Europe

-After going undrafted in the 2003 NFL Draft, Boone signed with the Dallas Cowboys in 2003.
+After going undrafted in the 2003 NFL draft, Boone signed with the Dallas Cowboys in 2003 and was released in August 2003.
 In December 2003, he was signed by the Chicago Bears and then allocated to NFL Europe where he played for the Berlin Thunder.
 He recorded 13 receptions for 221 yards and four touchdowns.
 Berlin finished the season with a record of 9–1 and defeated the Frankfurt Galaxy 30–24 in World Bowl XII.
-He was cut during final cuts for the 2004 season.
+He was cut by the Chicago Bears in September 2004, during final cuts for the 2004 season.